FilipeFT/filipeft/README.md

 Some people say everyone should learn coding, and a lot of people seem to believe that a career in software engineering is a ticket into the upper middle class or beyond.
 That's not something I personally support.

 Nonetheless, computer literacy nowadays is increasingly a matter of accessibility.
-From screening CVs to handling medical appointments, and a whole lot of our personal lives are mediated by computers now.
+From screening our CVs when applying to jobs, to handling medical appointments, and a whole lot more of our personal lives are mediated by computers now.

 And merely knowing how to use a browser or an app effectively no longer cuts it as the definition of "computer literacy".
 People should be empowered to reason about these computer systems, the inherent risks and benefits in their ubiquity and how to make informed decisions in this context.